 - 5th December: Jenna Berry from the NWT will give a talk entitled "A Beginner’s Guide to Red Deer".
 Jenna’s talk will cover the identification and ecology of red deer in Britain and explore whether deer management, both lethal and non-lethal, is necessary.

-- 9th January: Laurie Campbell will talk about a project commissioned by North Harris Trust to photograph the wildlife, landscape and a little of the culture of a community-owned estate of 62,000 acres.
+- 9th January (Members & invited guests (£5) only): Laurie Campbell will talk about a project commissioned by North Harris Trust to photograph the wildlife, landscape and a little of the culture of a community-owned estate of 62,000 acres.